fredmoreira/minutrends-protractor/README.md

 # minutrens-protractor

-Simple project for protractor statement's at Minutrade
+Simple project for protractor's statement at Minutrade